fictionco/fiction/@apps/factor/docs/plugins-and-themes.md

-# Using Plugins
+# Plugins and Themes

-## Adding Plugins
+## Overview

-Factor has a drop-in plugin system.
-This allows you to activate a plugin with one command `yarn install the-plugin`.
+Factor has a drop-in extension system controlled by your app's dependencies.

+This allows you to activate a new extension just by adding it with the command `yarn install the-plugin`.

 Once activated plugins are then designed to be customized via `factor-settings`, `filters` and CSS variables.